 Easter holidays are the perfect time to go to the dentist.

-It’s the Easter holidays and when better to catch up on things like going to the dentist ahead of the coming sugar splurge?
+It’s the Easter holidays and when better to do things like taking a trip to the dentist ahead of the coming sugar splurge?

 By midday daughter three had completely cleaned her room in a bid to get pocket money.
 Soon after she complained of boredom.
 There followed a low-level war over the remote control which resulted in the tv being switched off.
 I suggested reading for 20-30 minutes.
 Only son got out the oven timer and read for precisely 30 minutes.
 Daughter three retired to her room in protest.
 Daughter one had been at work since around 6.30am.
 Daughter two didn’t stir until around 1pm and reached instantly for the chemistry revision books.